upper waypoint

 “Right now, there is no known risk to the people of Santa Clara County,” Rudman said in a video message.

-The Bay Area resident is one of at least two Californians who were exposed to the Andes hantavirus aboard the MV Hondius.
-Federal officials notified the California Department of Public Health that the second passenger remained on the ship as of Friday.
+The Bay Area resident is one of four Californians who were exposed to the Andes hantavirus virus in connection to an outbreak aboard the MV Hondius.

-Three people have died, and at least five more have been sickened in a rare outbreak aboard the luxury cruise ship, which was carrying 150 passengers and departed the southern tip of Argentina on April 1.
+Three people have died and at least five more have been sickened in the rare outbreak aboard the luxury cruise ship, which was carrying 150 passengers and departed the southern tip of Argentina April 1.
+Six cases are confirmed, and the three others were reported as probable, as of May 8.

 The HV Hondius approaches the Port of Granadilla, carrying passengers possibly infected with hantavirus on board in Tenerife, Canary Islands, on May 10, 2026.
 (Andres Gutierrez/Anadolu via Getty Images)